HuddleEng/Muppeteer/README.md

     <p><i>Logo by: <a href="https://twitter.com/hsincyeh">Hsin-chieh Yeh</a></i></p>
 </p>

+**I recently released [`jest-puppeteer-docker`](https://github.com/gidztech/jest-puppeteer-docker), a Jest preset plugin that allows you to run your Jest tests against a Chromium instance running in Docker.
+I highly recommend this library over Muppeteer if you are using Jest.**

 Muppeteer is a visual regression testing framework for running UI tests in Chromium.
-It's composed of a number of modules:
+It's uses a number of modules:

 -   [Mocha](https://mochajs.org/) - a test runner framework
 -   [Chai](http://chaijs.com/) - an assertion library